imgbot/Imgbot/README.md

     - Accepts: daily|weekly|monthly
     - Limits the PRs from ImgBot to once a day, once a week, or once a month respectively
     - The default behavior is to receive ImgBot PRs as images require optimization
+ - ignoredFiles
+ 	- optional
+ 	- Accepts the syntax for searchPattern on [Directory.EnumerateFiles()](https://docs.microsoft.com/en-us/dotnet/api/system.io.directory.enumeratefiles)
+ 	- Limits the images optimized by ImgBot by esentially ignoring them
+ 	- When ignoring by filename no path is neccesary, when ignoring by foldername full path from root is necessary

 ## The end result